Xombit/motwm-xp/docs/XP-Method-Comparison.md

 **Key principle:** Per-creature awards averaged across party.

 **Note:** This method is not found in official 3.5e or 3.0e DMG rules.
-It appears to be a hybrid approach used by some online calculators.
+It appears to be a hybrid approach used by the SRD calculator.

 ---